mdiebolt/obj-animator/map.coffee.md

           [0...size].forEach (z) ->
             addCube new Vector3(x * CUBE_SIZE, -5, z * CUBE_SIZE)

+Load all the characters.
+Provide a callback that receives an array of the characters when they're done loading.

       populateCharacters: (cb) ->
         loadingManager = load [{
           name: "bartender"